-W ars do not benefit the people where they are waged, and do not benefit nations that send their militaries abroad to wage wars.
+But wars are also defended as being in some way beneficial.
+The reality is that wars do not benefit the people where they are waged, and do not benefit nations that send their militaries abroad to wage wars.
 Nor do wars help to uphold the rule of law — quite the reverse.
 Good outcomes caused by wars are dramatically outweighed by the bad and could have been accomplished without war.

-There is a fundamental error in supposing that a new war is likely to bring benefits to a nation where it is waged, given the dismal record of every war that has occurred heretofore.
+There is also a fundamental intellectual error in supposing that a new war is likely to bring benefits to a nation where it is waged, given the dismal record of every war that has occurred heretofore.
 Scholars at both the anti-war Carnegie Endowment for Peace and the pro-war RAND Corporation have found that wars aimed at nation-building have an extremely low to nonexistent success rate in creating stable democracies.
 And yet the temptation rises zombie-like to believe that Iraq or Libya or Syria or Iran will finally be the place where war creates its opposite.

 Wars fought by wealthy nations against poor ones tend to be one-sided slaughters; quite the opposite of beneficial, humanitarian, or philanthropic exercises.
 In a common mythical view, wars are fought on “a battlefield” — a notion that suggests a sportsmanlike contest between two armies apart from civilian life.
 On the contrary, wars are fought in people’s towns and homes.
 These wars are one of the most immoral actions imaginable, which helps explain why governments that wage them lie about them to their own people.